Ani-Adhikary/hello-world/README.md

 In this update, we’ve added a new and more secure way of making payments.
 We’ve also made improvements to the screen designs, updated the security and fixed a number of bugs.
 We’re always listening to your feedback, and are working hard to improve your mobile banking experience.

+This update provides you with enhanced log on security.
+We’ve also made a number of big fixes.
+We’re always listening to your feedback, and are working hard to improve your mobile banking experience.

+This update provides you with enhanced log on security.
+We’ve also made a number of big fixes.
+We’re always listening to your feedback, and are working hard to improve your mobile banking experience.